Lodging an Application

 Once an application is received, the Tribunal will write to the applicant or their solicitor to acknowledge receipt of the application, and provide instructions on what to do next.
 If you apply online you will receive a confirmation email once you have submitted your application.

-The Tribunal requests that the applicant file all documentation in support of their application and a completed statement of claim within four months of the date of this letter.
+The Tribunal requests that the applicant file all documentation in support of their application and a completed statement of claim within three months of the date of this letter.
 The applicant must notify the Tribunal in writing within this time that the application is ready to proceed or that additional time is required to file documentation.
 If the applicant fails to contact the Tribunal during this time the application may be struck out.

 If more time is required, the applicant should make a request in writing to the Tribunal outlining what material is still outstanding and how much time they require to obtain it.
 The Tribunal can then extend the period for which all material must be filed.